landcast/flaskseed/README.md

 ## Authorization

-Table controlled authorization, using RoleDefinition, RoleAuth to do that.
+Table controlled authorization, using RoleDefinition, RoleAuth, SysUserRole to do that.

 ## Deployment with uwsgi and nginx